GOLDENTEAK

-Teak Wood Info
+Teak Wood Properties

 Teak is one of the most valuable timbers, "the king under the timbers", in ancient times considered as "a royal timber".